RetroVioletRed/SillyTavern-PicturePrompt/README.md

 ## Features

 - **Avatar injection** — your character and persona avatars become part of the roleplay context
-- **System prompt injection** — images serve as a part of your roleplay context for each message
+- **System prompt injection** — injects into the system message each your response
 - **Custom labels** — describe each image to your model however fits your scene

 ## Requirements

 - SillyTavern 1.12+
 - A **Chat Completion** API (Text Completion is not supported)
-- A vision-capable model (Lattest Gemma 4, Qween, ChatGPT, Grok etc.)
+- A vision-capable model (Lattest Gemma 4, Qwen, ChatGPT, Grok etc.)
 - **"Inline image media"** enabled in AI Response settings

 ## Installation